fwcd/bassment/README.md

 To start the server, run `cargo run`.

-> Note that the Diesel CLI, which can be installed using `cargo install diesel_cli --no-default-features --features postgres` (see [here](https://diesel.rs/guides/getting-started)), might also be useful
+> Note that the Diesel CLI, which can be installed using `cargo install diesel_cli --no-default-features --features postgres` (see [here](https://diesel.rs/guides/getting-started)), might also be useful.
+The Diesel CLI lets you e.g. run migrations with `diesel migration run` and undo them with `diesel migration revert`.